 7.40 WATER POLLUTION CONTROL (SOIL EROSION)

 While this section addresses soil erosion on all projects, Construction Manual 10.30 addresses the additional requirements of a storm water discharge permit.
-Coverage under the Iowa Department of Natural Resources permit is required for all projects which disturb more than 0.4 hectares (1 acre) and are administered by the Iowa Department of Transportation.
+Coverage under the Iowa Department of Natural Resources permit is required for all projects which disturb more than 1 acre and are administered by the Iowa Department of Transportation.

 The primary objective is to control soil erosion and sedimentation caused by soil erosion during construction with reasonable and economical construction practices.